Arcadia Dunes: The C.S. Mott Nature Preserve

 - Swimming is not available

 - Volunteer is not available

 To support this preserve, protected land or any other initiatives:

 Protected, Owned and Managed by The Grand Traverse Regional Land Conservancy

 Arcadia Dunes, GTRLC’s largest preserve, includes over 15 miles of trail to explore the dunes, forests and many other landscapes encompassed in this beautiful preserve.
 Adjacent working farms have also been permanently protected which insure the longevity of this area’s rich agricultural heritage and add to the landscape tapestry.
 This incredibly diverse preserve provides a wide range of recreation opportunities and experiences from wandering to birding to mountain biking.

 The Dryhill Trails are multi-use trails and widely known as fantastic hiking, trail running and mountain biking experiences.
+The Camp Trail is another multi-use trail built on relatively flat ground making it a wonderful hike and beginner mountain bike ride.
 Pete’s Woods is a wonderful little hike with an unparalleled wildflower display in the spring.
 The Baldy Trails wander through beautiful forests and include breathtaking views of Lake Michigan from dunes high above the water.
 The Spring Woodland Wild Flowers Guide & Dune Wildflowers Guide will help you identify what you see along the trail.